-The orginal group(Lancashire dementiai voices) was founded in 2012 by *Alex Burton who was diagnosed with early onset Altzhiemers and having walked away from the memory assessment clinic found himself alone and not sure which way to turn.
+The orginal group(Lancashire dementiia voices) was founded in 2012 by *Alex Burton who was diagnosed with early onset Altzhiemers and having walked away from the memory assessment clinic found himself alone and not sure which way to turn.
 Over the next 12 months it became obvious that at least in Lancashire no post diagnostic support was available.
 In 2018 he has created an additional new network covering all of Lancashire and Cumbria.
-His hope is despite his condition, a comprehensive list of local support groups large and small can be found at local GP's, pharmacies and other Health care providers to at least identify different activities but at local level and not some faceless national organisation or charity who makes lots of donated money but rarely finds it way to local support groups.Alex has previously worked as an engineering consultant with his own business with the MOD(defence research) also engineering experience in a robotic setting working with De-Puy International on hip replacement testing.
-As a volunteer with Macmillan Cancer Support, NHS clinical Networks, Dying matters organisation, NHS Leadership Academy acting as advisor in all these any many more organisations.
-He has also presented at Westminster on the dementia care strategy both for National Palliative Care organisation and again represented Macmillan Cancer Support also at Westminster.
+His hope is despite his condition, a comprehensive list in the form of a booklet of local support groups large and small can be found at local GP's, pharmacies and other Health care providers to at least identify different activities but at local level and not some faceless national organisation or charity who makes lots of donated money but rarely finds it way to local support groups.Alex has previously worked as an engineering consultant with his own business with the MOD(defence research) also engineering experience in a robotic setting working with De-Puy International designing and developing the first artficial hip implant wear testing system.
+As a volunteer with Macmillan Cancer Support he helped produce written information for carers as well as presenting at various events nationally also working with the NHS clinical Networks, Dying matters organisation, NHS Leadership Academy acting as advisor in all these any many more organisations.
+He has also presented at Westminster on the dementia care strategy both for National Palliative Care organisation and again represented Macmillan Cancer Support also at parliament.

 Originally a science teacher, Penny became interested in Alzheimer's after her grandparents developed the disorder.
 She was given the opportunity to undertake a PhD at Lancaster University, and afterwards continued her research into the biochemistry of Alzheimer's and other neurodegenerative conditions.